Trachemys scripta (Schoepf, 1792)

 Key Characteristics: Bright red stripe behind eye; dark spot on each plastral scute.

 Similar Species: River Cooter.
-See Key to Illinois Turtles for help with identification.
+See Key to Adult Turtles of Illinois for help with identification.

 Subspecies: Three subspecies are currently recognized in the United States: Red-eared Slider, T. s. elegans (Wied-Neuwied, 1838); Yellow-bellied Slider, T. s. scripta; and Cumberland Slider, T. s. troosti (Holbrook, 1836).
 Only the Red-eared Slider is found in Illinois.